jundalisay/spblist/content/en/material/principles/part-1/chapter-05.md

 ---
 heading: "Chapter 5"
-title: "The Quantum of Aether as the Free Aether"
+title: "The Quantum of Aether: The Free Aether"
 # date: 2023-12-10
 date: 2014-08-01
 weight: 32